 Like the Harry Potter films, The Dark Knight parallels real life events such as the 2008 Presidential Campaign, Al Qaeda, and 9/11.
-Batman represents George W. Bush and the U.S. Military or Seal Six, while The Joker is based on Saddam Hussein and Osama Bin Laden.
+Batman represents George W. Bush, the U.S. Military and Seal Six, while The Joker is based on Saddam Hussein and Osama Bin Laden.
 Reason why they’re similar is because Bush and the military were attempting to capture Hussein and Bin Laden.

 The Climax is a Race Against The Clock scenario.

 The Ending.
 You’re gonna have to watch this for yourself because I can’t give anything away.